tyreer/es6-for-everybody/WesBos_ES6_Module2.md

 ```
 + Doesn't __rebind__ the value of _this_

-+ Arrow functions are always __anonymous functions__, but they can be declared in a variable.
++ Arrow functions are always __anonymous functions__, but they can be declared in a variable
 ```js
 const sayMyName = (name) => {
   alert(`Hello ${name}!`)
 }
 ```
-One benefit of a named function is __tracking errors__ in a stack trace
+One benefit of a named function is that the name can be helpful in __tracking errors__ in a stack trace

 #### 07 - More Arrow Function Examples
 + Implicit return with object literal